HaleyEgan/Humpback-Whale-Song-Classification/README.md

 By Haley Egan

-This project was conducted in collaboration with Nan Hauser at the Center for Cetacean Research and Conservation, who generously provided audio data for humpback whales in the Cook Islands and Bermuda.
+This project was conducted in collaboration with Nan Hauser at the Center for Cetacean Research & Conservation, who generously provided audio data for humpback whales in the Cook Islands and Bermuda.

 ## Project Overview

 This project implements a deep learning pipeline to classify humpback whale vocalizations by geographic location using Convolutional Neural Networks (CNNs).
 The approach transforms raw audio recordings into visual spectrograms, which are then processed by a CNN in Tensorflow for location-based classification.

-## Project Inspiration

 ## Pipeline Architecture

-##### Audio → Spectrogram → CNN → Location Classification
+**Audio → Spectrogram → CNN → Location Classification**

 ### Pipeline Components:

-1. Audio Preprocessing: Raw whale audio files are loaded and preprocessed
+1. **Audio Preprocessing**: Raw whale audio files are loaded and preprocessed
-2. Spectrogram Generation: Audio signals are converted to time-frequency representations (spectrograms)
+2. **Spectrogram Generation**: Audio signals are converted to time-frequency representations (spectrograms)
-3. CNN Classification: Deep learning model analyzes spectrograms to predict whale location
+3. **CNN Classification**: Deep learning model analyzes spectrograms to predict whale location
-4. Output: Location classification for each audio sample
+4. **Output**: Location classification for each audio sample

 ## Classification Approach